chapmanb/cloudbiolinux/doc/linux_kvm.md

       ./test/test_biolinux -p 2222 -u biolinux -i ~/.ssh/biolinux 127.0.0.1

-(note the use of 127.0.0.1 over localhost - this is because of a bug in fabric - still true?).
+(note the use of 127.0.0.1 over localhost - this is because of a bug in fabric - is this still true?).

 # KVM tips